 Healthcare Services and Programs

 Knowing your stroke risk factors and making positive changes to your lifestyle habits can greatly reduce your risk of stroke.
-But even the best prevention methods are not always successful.
+But even the best stroke prevention methods are not always successful.
 Stroke is the fifth most common cause of death in the United States and the number one cause of adult long-term disability.
 When a stroke strikes, the shorter the time between its onset and initial stroke treatment can mean a significant difference in the patient's outcome.

 Know the Signs and Symptoms of a Stroke